LearnWeb3DAO/Defi-Exchange/README.md

         );
         // Get the total supply of `Crypto Dev` LP tokens const _totalSupply = await exchangeContract.totalSupply();
-        // Here we are using the Bignumber methods of multiplication and division
+        // Here we are using the BigNumber methods of multiplication and division
-        // The amount of ether that would be sent back to the user after he withdraws the LP token
+        // The amount of Eth that would be sent back to the user after he withdraws the LP token
-        // id calculated based on a ratio,
+        // is calculated based on a ratio,
-        // Ratio is -> (amount of ether that would be sent back to the user/ Eth reserves) = (LP tokens withdrawn)/(Total supply of LP tokens)
+        // Ratio is -> (amount of Eth that would be sent back to the user / Eth reserve) = (LP tokens withdrawn) / (total supply of LP tokens)
-        // By some maths we get -> (amount of ether that would be sent back to the user) = (Eth Reserve * LP tokens withdrawn)/(Total supply of LP tokens)
+        // By some maths we get -> (amount of Eth that would be sent back to the user) = (Eth Reserve * LP tokens withdrawn) / (total supply of LP tokens)
-        // Similariy we also maintain a ratio for the `CD` tokens, so here in our case
+        // Similarly we also maintain a ratio for the `CD` tokens, so here in our case
-        // Ratio is -> (amount of CD tokens sent back to the user/ CD Token reserve) = (LP tokens withdrawn)/(Total supply of LP tokens)
+        // Ratio is -> (amount of CD tokens sent back to the user / CD Token reserve) = (LP tokens withdrawn) / (total supply of LP tokens)
-        // Then (amount of CD tokens sent back to the user) = (CD token reserve * LP tokens withdrawn)/(Total supply of LP tokens) const _removeEther = _ethBalance
+        // Then (amount of CD tokens sent back to the user) = (CD token reserve * LP tokens withdrawn) / (total supply of LP tokens) const _removeEther = _ethBalance.mul(removeLPTokenWei).div(_totalSupply);
-          .mul(removeLPTokenWei)
-          .div(_totalSupply);
         const _removeCD = cryptoDevTokenReserve
           .mul(removeLPTokenWei)
           .div(_totalSupply);